javalent/admonitions/README.md

 # Obsidian Admonition

+> :pencil: Obsidian 0.14 adds support for Callout boxes!
+>
+> Going forward, the Admonitions plugin will be focused around enhancing this new core feature.
+>
+> Your existing Admonitions will continue to work (and always will)!
+But it is recommend to use the core syntax going forward.

 Adds admonition block-styled content to Obsidian.md, styled after [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/admonitions/)

 **Please note, as of 2.0.0, all admonitions must be prefixed with `ad-`**